ssolomon2020/Self_Study_Python_Training/Lee_Vaughn/Real_World_Python/readme.md

-# Exercises and projects with personal notes from the book "Real World Python"
+# Exercises and projects with personal notes from the book "Real World Python" written by Lee Vaughn and published by No Starch Press Inc.

+Exercises by author may also be derived from other public works.